How to troubleshoot your Triton One RPC

 - Explanation: The Load balancer might be inconsistently distributing traffic, or failover to backup nodes could fail, leading to unstable request handling.

-Symptom: Historical data requests (e.g., via Old Faithful) return incomplete or stale results.
+Historical data requests (e.g., via Hydrant) return incomplete or stale results.

-- Problem: Archival node sync failure or Google Bigtable integration issue.
+- Problem: Archival node sync failure or Clickhouse integration issue.

-- Explanation: Our archival nodes might not be fully synced with Solana’s history, or data egress from Bigtable could be delayed.
+- Explanation: Our archival nodes might not be fully synced with Solana’s history, or data egress from Clickhouse could be delayed.

 - Problem: Configuration mismatch or authentication server error on Triton One’s side.